allwynfernandes/blog/allwynfernandes/content/posts/Deploy hugo site  and commit to github with a bash script.md

 ```

+Now of course if you do not want to mention a commit message, you could simply replace the `"$1"` with something like `"Updated site"`.
+The code would work a-okay and now you're just a key press away from deploying your site.
+However, do bear in mind that this is considered bad practice and its necessary to add a meaningful commit message every time you push code to your repo.

 The script takes about 1.7 seconds to run and mostly solve my problems and saves me extra keystrokes.
 I also added a feature where I don't have to navigate to the specific folder to run the script.
 I simply open the terminal and type `deploysite "Some commit message"` and everything is taken care of.
 I shall cover this in another post on how to run your scripts from anywhere and without the `.sh` extensions and so on.